ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  Be consistent in how your builds access secrets.
 Either depend on a

-cloud secret manager, or build environment secrets where necessary, and try not to mix them. ere should be one obvious and consistent way to handle config and secrets.
+cloud secret manager, or build environment secrets where necessary, and try not to mix them.
+There should be one obvious and consistent way to handle config and secrets.

 **CONTINUOUS DEPLOYMENT![ref12]**

 In the early stages of a project, it's comparatively simple to deploy new code.
 At that point, There'snot much code or architectural complexity.
 Before long, however, the need to manage dependencies, dependent services, CDNs, firewalls, build artifacts, build configuration, secrets, and more leads to

 a complex deploy process.
-As these requirements accumulate, it's easy to neglect automation, and simply rely on, for example, a dedicated and highly trusted individual as release manager. ere are countless teams out there following this pattern, and I guarantee you most of those release managers have release dates circled on their calendar in advance and dread the stress, long hours, and frustration that those days inevitably entail.
+As these requirements accumulate, it's easy to neglect automation, and simply rely on, for example, a dedicated and highly trusted individual as release manager.
+There are countless teams out there following this pattern, and I guarantee you most of those release managers have release dates circled on their calendar in advance and dread the stress, long hours, and frustration that those days inevitably entail.

 Fortunately There'sa cure for the error-prone stress concentration that is